Screen time: Race, socioeconomic class, and screen time

 Research has shown that race and socioeconomic class are associated with overall screen time.
 Younger demographics and individuals who self-identified as Black and "Other" were associated with above average screen use.
-Additionally, Black and Latino Americans had longer screen times because of less access to desktop computer, which thus leads to more time on phones.
+Additionally, Black and Latino Americans had longer screen times because of less access to desktop computers, which thus leads to more time on phones.
 In children, the divide is much larger.
 On average in 2011, White children spent 8.5 hours a day with digital media, and Black and Latino children spent about 13 hours a day on screens.
 Black and Latino children were also more likely to have TVs in their rooms, which contributed to their increased use of screen time.

 The discrepancy in the amount of screen time can also be attributed to a difference in income.
 In more affluent private schools, there has been a larger push to remove screens from education in order to limit the negative impacts that have been found from screen time.
 However, in public schools there is more push for the use of technology with some public schools advertising free iPads and laptops to students.
 Additionally, affluent families are able to afford nannies and extracurriculars that can limit the need for entertainment from screens.

-Coronavirus and screen time
+Effects of COVID-19 pandemic

-The COVID-19 pandemic increased screen time as people stayed indoors, adding to concerns about the effects of excessive screen time.
+The COVID-19 pandemic in 2020 increased screen time as people stayed indoors, adding to concerns about the effects of excessive screen time.
 Specialists called for limiting screen time and for living a more active lifestyle.

+Studies have shown that even after children returned to school following a period of online schooling, which significantly increased daily screen time, their level of physical activity has remained low, while screen time has increased.
+Due to the increase of screen time, many children gained weight during this time.